 Winter is here, and as you cozy up by the fire, it’s time for some great winter reads with your kiddos.
-There are so many amazing books that show the magic of winter.
-Here are our 18 favorite books about winter for kids!
+There are so many amazing winter books for kids that show the magic of this season!

 As an adult, I’ve largely been the northerner living in the South who scoffs at my Florida-born spouse and compatriots who complain about how cold 50 degrees feels.

-But now I get to experience the magic of winter again.
+But now that my family has relocated to Pittsburgh, I get to experience the magic of winter again, and I’m so excited to share it with my preschooler.

 Snowball fights!
 Snow angels!
 Beautiful snow-covered holiday lights!
-Building snowmen at night while we watch the joy of this time of year.
-And a chance to use his new red sled that he got for his birthday!
+Building snowmen!
+And a chance to use that new red sled!

-Dr. Fitz’s recommendation: Read under a warm lap blanket, with a cup of cocoa and your favorite toddler, preschooler, or elementary-aged kid!
+Pro tip from Dr. Fitz: Read under a warm lap blanket, with a cup of cocoa and your favorite toddler, preschooler, or elementary-aged kid!

-I like this book so much I bought the stamps from USPS this year to send out my New Year’s cards!
+I like this book so much I bought the stamps from USPS this year to send out my New Year’s cards.
+It’s that cute.

 In this book, Peter wakes up one morning and the whole city is covered in snow.
 He puts on his awesome red snowsuit and goes out to explore!

-I also love that it gives him a window on a feminist story of a strong female-identifying tractor who saves the city with her strength and tenacity!
-(Read more about the importance of feminist books for boys here!)
+I also love that it gives him a feminist story of a strong female-identifying tractor who saves the city with her strength and tenacity!

-Katy, a brave and untiring tractor, who pushes a bulldozer in the summer and a snowplow in the winter, makes it possible for the townspeople to do their jobs.
+Katy, a brave and untiring tractor, makes it possible for the townspeople to do their jobs.

 The Mitten is perhaps the pinnacle of any early childhood winter theme.
-So much fun and so many opportunities for learning packed into one little book!
+So much fun and so many opportunities for learning packed into one little beautiful story!

 I am increasingly a fan of Kevin Henkes books!
 Each one we check out from the library is beautiful to look at and beautiful to read aloud.